Valley girl

-A Valley girl is the stereotype of a materialistic upper-middle-class young woman, associated with unique vocal and California dialect features, from the Los Angeles commuter communities of the San Fernando Valley.
+A valley girl is the stereotype of a materialistic upper-middle-class young woman, associated with unique vocabulary, vocal mannerisms, and California accent features, who comes from the Los Angeles commuter communities of the San Fernando Valley.
 A youth subcultural identity and stock character in American popular media, it originated in and is most associated with the 1980s and 1990s.
 In subsequent years, the term became more broadly applied to any young American woman who epitomized frivolity, ditziness, airheadedness, or who prioritizes superficial concerns such as personal appearance, physical attractiveness, and conspicuous consumption over intellectual or more meaningful accomplishments.

 Valleyspeak

-Valleyspeak, or valspeak, is a (stereotypical) California English social dialect and accompanying vocal features, best associated with valley girls, though elements of it may be used by other demographics, including some men of a similar background ("val dudes").
-This sociolect became an international fad for a certain period in the 1980s and 1990s, with a peak period from around 1981 to 1985.
-Valleyspeak is popularly characterized by both the steady use of uptalk and its vocabulary.
+Valleyspeak, or valspeak, is a (stereotypical) California English social dialect and accompanying vocal features, best associated with Valley girls, though elements of it may be used by other demographics, including some men of a similar background ("val dudes").
+This sociolect became an international fad for a certain period in the 1980s and 1990s.
+Valleyspeak is popularly characterized by both the steady use of uptalk, certain vowel sounds, and its vocabulary.
+The vowel sounds are in fact part of the larger California vowel shift becoming more common in the American West and Canada, as well as elsewhere in the U.S. Certain features once associated with Valspeak are now simply mainstream in many American speakers born since the late 20th century.